bbauska/UC-Davis-JS-Basics/readme.md

 <h3>Controlling Logical Flow in JavaScript</h3>

-In this module, you will be able to download, install and use of a code editor as a tool for writing code, and properly save and manage their files.
+<p>In this module, you will be able to download, install and use of a code editor as
+a tool for writing code, and properly save and manage their files.
 You will be introduced to the selection control structure.
-This basic control structure allows programs to follow a path based on conditions, and is one of the three major logic and flow control structures found in any modern programming language.
+This basic control structure allows programs to follow a path based on conditions, and is one of the three major logic and flow control structures found in any modern programming language.</p>

-You will be able to identify, write, and trouble shoot scripts using this basic control structure.
+<p>You will be able to identify, write, and trouble shoot scripts using this basic
+control structure.
 You will be able to correctly identify loop structures and practice using some of the syntax available in JavaScript to create loops.
 You will then be able to put all three logical flow control structures (sequence, selection, and loop) together to create basic JavaScript programs that can be tested.
-Finally you will be able to combine sets of program instructions into named functions and create custom functions that can be called to complete the instructions they contain.
+Finally you will be able to combine sets of program instructions into named functions and create custom functions that can be called to complete the instructions they contain.</p>

 <h4>25 lessons, 5 readings</h4>